7 Questions To Ask

 Each course provider sets their own fees and we always ensure that our courses are competitively and fairly priced.
 Please see the 'Fees' sections of each course for all current fees.
-In the first stages, you should allow for course fees and book lists, and later on for the addition of clinical supervision and perhaps also remedies.
+In the first stages you should allow for course fees and book lists and later on for the addition of clinical supervision and perhaps also remedies.

 6. Have I got the support of friends and/or family?

 As we mentioned earlier, the study of homeopathy can be quite far-reaching and it is a really good idea to find someone who can be called upon for support and maybe just a shoulder now and then.
-Ideally, your partner or family will be supportive, and in addition you may have friends and your own homeopath.
+Ideally, your partner or family will be supportive and, in addition, you may have friends and your own homeopath.
 Once you are up and running, you may also enjoy the friendship and connections that can be made with other students and you may find local study groups a real boost to your study.

 7. Do I want to be self-employed?

 During the advanced stages of the course, you will be building your practice under the care of supervision.
 This means you will be entering the marketplace as a professional homeopath upon graduation.
-Many homeopaths are self-employed and, whilst this can be a big plus for many, it is important to take into account this may also involve a more unpredictable income and the need to be adaptable.
+Many homeopaths are self-employed and, whilst this can be a big plus for many, it is important to take into account that this may also involve a more unpredictable income and a need to be adaptable.
 Other aspects that you will consider at some stage will be marketing and maintaining accounts etc. It also means you need to set realistic charges and make sure you get paid!

 I think the particular strengths of the School of Homeopathy are that it just gives you a really broad perspective on the world of homeopathy today.